KMFDManic/NESC-SNESC-Modifications/_km_reicast_xtreme.hmod/readme.md

 Some Naomi/Atomiswave/Stubborn Dreamcast Games may work better in Reicast Standard Mode Activate, due to the increased accuracy of Reicast Xtreme Mode Activate! /bin/reicast-standard

-CHD Compression will only work with /bin/reicast-chd  And, there will be a performance drop, especially on Mini NES/SNES...not so much PS Classic!
-So, recommended to use this on lesser cpu/gpu intensive games, only!
+CHD Compression will work best with /bin/reicast (Xtreme Mode Activate!)
+It also works with /bin/reicast-accuracy (Accuracy Mode Activate!
+But, at the cost of performance!)

 Hakchi module system by madmonkey